 If the incident met all of the above conditions, you may file a report online.
 Before filing an online report, be sure to turn off pop-up blocking software.

 WARNING: Filing a false police report is a crime and will be prosecuted.

-Click on the appropriate category to file an online police report.
+Click here to begin a report.
 You will be provided with a temporary tracking number until your report has been approved and issued a permanent report number.